-The Board of Directors (the "Board") of Gibson Energy Inc. (the "Company") is responsible for the stewardship of the Company's affairs and the activities of management of the Company in the conduct of day to day business, all for the benefit of its shareholders.
+The Board of Directors (the "Board") of Gibson Energy Inc. (the "Company") is responsible for the stewardship of the Company's affairs and the activities of management of the Company in the conduct of day to day business, all for the benefit of the Company and its shareholders.
 In this charter, all references to the Company shall include the subsidiaries of the Company.
+The Board is also committed to the principles of good corporate governance practices set out in National Policy 58-201 - Corporate Governance Guidelines".